H-SG/aoc_2023_python/README.md

 ## Day 4
 Let's be honest, I could've used some regexs again, but regular ol' string comprehension is perfectly cromulent in this application.
 Nice and straightforward one today.

+### Benchmarking
+We got into a bit of a competition at work, so I updated with a max speedy version.